kelexel/rstream/README.md

 cd /home/rstream && fetch https://github.com/kelexel/rstream/tarball/<tag>
 ```

-(In case you want to install rstream in another location, you only need to edit the HOME variable setting on top of ~rstream/bin/rstream.sh)
+(In case you want to install rstream in another location, you only need to edit the HOME variable setting on top of ~rstream/bin/rstream)

 Create a configuration file under ~rstream/etc/rstream.conf (see below)

-Configuration
+Configuration type \"crtmpd-proxy-to-nginx\"
 ======

 To use rstream YOU MUST MANUALY CREATE an ~rstream/etc/rstream.conf file.
-Here is a default ~rstream/etc/rstream.conf template for -proxy mode:
+Here is the content of a default ~rstream/etc/rstream.conf template for rstream \"crtmpd-proxy-to-nginx\" type (all fields are mendatory):

 ```bash
 ### crtmpd related